joon363/StudentsAI_BREMEN/README.md

 ---

 ## 👥 About Team Bremen
-A team of passionate students:
-- 3 from POSTECH (Undergraduate, Computer & Mechanical Eng)
-- 1 from SNU (Graduate, AI/ML)

-We’ve previously won hackathons and built several research/side projects.
+***We are Team Bremen*** that composed of three undergraduate students from POSTECH and one graduate student from Seoul National University.
+We have participated in and won various hackathons, while also working on individual and team-based projects.

 ---